1. Learning Journey: What did we do?

 6. What can you do?

-- Attend relational and restorative support training and cascade to colleagues Further information and Training
+- Attend relational and restorative support training and cascade to colleagues.
+Read further information about Restorative Practice and visit our training page.

-- Identify areas for your/your settings learning and improvement
+- Identify areas for your own and your settings’ learning and improvement.

 Help us improve